Slave states and free states: West Virginia

 During the Civil War, a Unionist government in Wheeling, Virginia, presented a statehood bill to Congress to create a new state from 48 counties in western Virginia.
 The new state would eventually incorporate 50 counties.
 The issue of slavery in the new state delayed approval of the bill.
 In the Senate Charles Sumner objected to the admission of a new slave state, while Benjamin Wade defended statehood as long as a gradual emancipation clause would be included in the new state constitution.
 Two senators represented the Unionist Virginia government, John S. Carlile and Waitman T. Willey.
 Senator Carlile objected that Congress had no right to impose emancipation on West Virginia, while Willey proposed a compromise amendment to the state constitution for gradual abolition.
 Sumner attempted to add his own amendment to the bill, which was defeated, and the statehood bill passed both houses of Congress with the addition of what became known as the Willey Amendment.
 President Lincoln signed the bill on December 31, 1862.
 Voters in western Virginia approved the Willey Amendment on March 26, 1863.

-President Lincoln had issued the Emancipation Proclamation on January 1, 1863, which exempted from emancipation the border states (four slave states loyal to the Union) as well as some territories occupied by Union forces within Confederate states.
+On January 1, 1863, President Lincoln had issued the Emancipation Proclamation, which exempted from emancipation the border states (four slave states loyal to the Union) as well as some territories occupied by Union forces within Confederate states.
 Two additional counties were added to West Virginia in late 1863, Berkeley and Jefferson.
-The slaves in Berkeley were also under exemption but not those in Jefferson County.
-As of the census of 1860, the 49 exempted counties held some 6000 slaves over 21 years of age who would not have been emancipated, about 40% of the total slave population.
-The terms of the Willey Amendment only freed children, at birth or as they came of age, and prohibited the importation of slaves.
+The slaves in Berkeley were not emancipated, but those in Jefferson County were.
+As of the census of 1860, the 49 exempted counties held some 6000 slaves over 21 years of age who would not have been emancipated, about 40 percent of the total slave population.
+The Willey Amendment freed only children, at birth or as they came of age, and prohibited the importation of slaves.

 West Virginia became the 35th state on June 20, 1863, and the last slave state admitted to the Union.
 Eighteen months later, the West Virginia legislature completely abolished slavery, and also ratified the 13th Amendment on February 3, 1865.

 Washington D.C.

-In the District of Columbia, formed with land from two slave states, Maryland and Virginia, the trade was abolished by the Compromise of 1850.
-So as to avoid losing the profitable slave trading businesses in Alexandria (one was Franklin and Armfield), Alexandria County, D.C., requested that it be returned to Virginia, where the slave trade was legal; this took place in 1847.
-Slavery in the District of Columbia remained legal until 1862, when the walkout of all the Southern legislators permitted those remaining to pass the ban, which abolitionists had been seeking for decades.
+In the District of Columbia, formed with land from two slave states, Maryland and Virginia, the slave trade was abolished by the Compromise of 1850.
+So as to avoid losing the profitable slave-trading businesses in Alexandria (one was Franklin and Armfield), Alexandria County, D.C., requested that it be returned to Virginia, where the slave trade was legal; this took place in 1847.
+Slavery in the District of Columbia remained legal until 1862, when, over strong opposition from slaveholding residents, Congress passed the DC Compensated Emancipation Act.
+"Some enslavers refused to acknowledge the law and attempted to keep enslaved people in bondage illegally.
+Congress passed a supplemental law in July 1862 that allowed these victims to file petitions on their own behalf."